portellam/auto-xorg/README.md

 #### 6.3. `installer.bash` or `auto-xorg`

 - From within the project folder, execute: `sudo bash installer.bash`
-- Or after installation, from any folder execute: `sudo bash auto-xorg`
+- Or after installation, from any folder execute: `sudo auto-xorg`

   - The CLI's shell (bash) should recognize that the script file is located in `/usr/local/bin`.